 “I taught Debbie in two classes in high school,” Donato had said earlier.
 “Advanced English.
 She’s one who comes along every once in a while that reminds a teacher just how much influence he can have.”

-Debbie’s body had been found in Lake Lenape Park, facedown in the water.
+Debbie’s body had been found in Lake Lenape Park, face down in the water.
+She’d been known to walk in the woods at night.
+She’d driven there, the car had been towed back to the lab people.
 There had been alcohol in her system, and she’d just broken up with a boyfriend.
-Simple: Either an accident or suicide.
+For a layperson, it might seem simple: Either an accident or suicide.

-“She told me she loved someone else,” the boyfriend explained.
+“She told me she loved someone else,” the boyfriend had explained about the breakup.

 “Definitely not Mr. D.”